“I’m feeling good, better than I was, and it’s all through exercise.”

 “I have always been active.
 I’ve never been out of work.
 So, when I was grounded, I can’t explain it.
 I have never been in prison, but it must be what solitary confinement feels like.”

 This is a rehabilitation programme that helps people with osteoarthritis in their knees or hips improve their symptoms and overall health through exercise.
 It brings together educational self-management and coping strategies with a tailored exercise regime.
-Find out more here.
+Find out more about moving more with the ESCAPE-pain project.

 First step to better health